hsiaosiyuan0/jexpose/README.md

 # jexpose

 This project can expose class graph inside of jar.
+It is designed to just exposing the matches class files, and will merge fields inherit from ancestor classes.

 ```
 jexpose -entry com.qianmi -entry-jar /w/qm/uc.jar -lib /w/qm/uc/dependencies -provider-suffix Provider -exclude ".*Score.*"